Min'yō: Etymology

 The word min'yō is a compound word of 'folk, the people' (民) and 'song' (謡, yō).
 In East Asia, the word is found in Chinese sources since the fifth century.
 In Japan, the first record of its usage is found in 901 AD.
 However, the word had only one incidence until 1890.
 For that reason, min'yō is considered a calque of the German word Volkslied (folk song), after the Meiji Restoration followed by the Westernization of the music.
 Min'yō replaced the word, riyō, that was widely used before the Second World War and means 'songs of the local people'.

 Japanese traditional designations referring to more or less the same genre include inaka bushi ("country song") inaka buri ("country tune"), hina uta ("rural song") and the like, but for most of the people who sang such songs they were simply uta (song).
 The term min'yō is now sometimes also used to refer to traditional songs of other countries, though a preceding adjective is needed: Furansu min'yō = French folk song; for this reason, many sources in Japanese also feel the need to preface the term with "Nihon": Nihon min'yō = Japanese [traditional] folk song.

 Recordings

 In Japan, different efforts have done to register and preserve Japanese folk music.
-Between 1944 to 1989, Machida Kashō edited a thirteen-volume of Japanese min'yō called Nihon min'yō taikan, which remained for several years as the most complete study of the genre.
+Between 1944 and 1989, Machida Kashō edited a thirteen-volume of Japanese min'yō called Nihon min'yō taikan, which remained for several years as the most complete study of the genre.

 In the 1970s, the Ministry of Culture of Japan planned a survey of Japanese folk music that results in the collection called "Emergency Folk Song Survey" (Min'yō kinkyū chōsa).
 The project was funded by prefectural and national levels of government.
 In 1994, the collection had been recorded more than 50 000 songs and variants.